Circuit and Software

-Dim Jumper: if on the lighthouse lights dimly between flashes - if removed the bulb goes dark between flashes.
+Dim Jumper: if removed the lighthouse lights dimly between flashes - if placed on the pins the bulb goes dark between flashes.

-The dim jumper keeps the bulb lighted dimly between flashes if not jumpered and completely off in between flashes if jumpered.
+The dim jumper keeps the bulb lighted dimly between flashes if not jumpered and completely off in between flashes if the two pins are jumpered.

 Install the CDs light sensor to activate "on when dark, off when light."
 When shipped the CDs sensor will be installed at the end of a wire extension allowing it to be mounted outside of the lighthouse.

 These lights can be installed either way but standard LEDs must have the anode connected to the "+" terminal and the cathode to the other terminal.
 With standard LEDs you will need a current limiting resistor.
 That can be installed in the two holes labeled "rLED".
 You will also have to cut the trace between these two holes on the back of the board.

 An Laser Cut acrylic box is also available

 Construction from a kit of parts

 Red/Black power cable (connect to source of 12 volts DC)